trans1212/blog/content/ask-the-developers/Skycoin AMA Log ark.de.md

 Hi.

 **boldninja**
-I think we can start - you guys know the drill.
-Give him some time to respond (no more than 2-3 questions on backlog so he can catch up)
 Ich denke wir können beginnen - Leute ihr wisst wie es läuft.
 Gebt ihm etwas Zeit zu antworten (nicht mehr als 2-3 Fragen anhäufen damit er aufholen kann).

 **dr10**